HortonworksUniversity/Essentials/demos/pig/README.md

 ![alt text](./images/Arg2.png "see this")

-Now, check the _Execute on Tez_ checkbox and click the _Execute_ button.
+Now, check the _Execute on Tez_ checkbox and click the _Execute_ button in the upper-right corner of the screen.
 Once the job completes successfully you will not see any output as it is stored in the `risk_factor` Hive table.

-Navigate to the Hive View and find the five drivers with the worse calculated risk factor.
+Navigate to the Hive View and find the five drivers with the worst calculated risk factors.

 ```sql
 SELECT *